-At FASoS, exams are structurally organised in modules (i.e. two regular exam chances per academic year apply).
+At FASoS, exams are structurally organised in modules (i.e. two exam chances per academic year apply).

 This section presents the main rules and regulations regarding all exams except final work (for final work provisions, see Article 5 below).
-In addition to the rules set forth in this section, the Rules of Procedure for (Course) Examinations at Maastricht University (available on the FASoS staff and student intranet but also via the UM website under Maastricht University Regulations) apply to all types of exams (including written exams, collective or oral exams) and to all students, including students with special arrangements.
+In addition to the rules set forth in this section, the Rules of Procedure for Examinations at Maastricht University (available on the FASoS Student Intranet, UMployee and via the UM website under Maastricht University

+Regulations) apply to all types of exams (including written exams, collective or oral exams) and to all students (including students with special arrangements).
 Additional information on the conduct of exams (including digital exams) should also be consulted via the UM Library Resources.

 FASoS employs a variety of exam formats, including closed books exams which usually take place in the MECC.
-Exceptionally, exams may take place in another location.
-For an updated information on the location of exams, students are advised to consult their Time Table.
+Exceptionally, exams may take place at another location.
+Students are advised to consult their Time Table for up to date information on the location of exams.

 Plagiarism checks are performed at all times at FASoS.
 All digitally submitted exams are uploaded in CANVAS where a plagiarism check takes place automatically.
-The plagiarism reports are evaluated by the respective examiners on a case-by-case basis.
+The plagiarism reports are evaluated by the respective graders on a case-by-case basis.

-Due dates for electronic submissions should be set on working days and within working hours (9:00 to 17:00 hrs; the norm at FASoS is 16:00 hrs).
+Due dates for electronic submissions should be set on working days and within working hours (9:00 to 17:00 hr; the norm at FASoS is 16:00 hr).